tanvisrithaker-pixel/Smart-reminder-system/README.md

-# Smart-reminder-system
+📋 Smart Reminder System
-Smart Reminder System is a Python application designed to help users stay organized by setting reminders for important tasks, events, and deadlines.
-The system provides timely notifications, making task management simple and efficient.
+The Smart Reminder System is a Python-based application that helps users manage their daily tasks and schedules efficiently.
+It allows users to set reminders for important events and receive notifications at the specified time.